-Why is the New User Registration email the most important?
-It’s not a guarantee that you’ll know when a spam account has been created on your site, but this alert does help you keep tabs on who has access to your own site.
+Unlike comment emails, I recommend that all site owners pay attention to the user registration emails sent by WordPress.
+Why is this alert the most important?
+It’s not a guarantee that you’ll know when a spam account has been created on your site.
+However, this alert does help you keep tabs on who has access to your own site.

-Hackers do have ways to create user accounts that don’t trigger these automatic email alerts, so don’t think that you’ll be warned when there’s a problem.
+Hackers do have ways to create user accounts that don’t trigger these automatic email alerts.
+Don’t assume that you’ll always be warned when there’s a problem.

-Once you’re logged in, head to Settings > General.
+Once you’re logged in to your site, head to Settings > General.
 Check the Email Address set right below your URL.
 If it’s not an email address you use or have access to, change it + click the “Save Changes” button at the bottom of the page.

-You’ll be alerted to the site that the user was created on, the username + the email tied to the new user.
+You’ll be alerted to the site that the user was created on.
+Plus you’ll know the username + the email tied to the new user.
 That’s it.
 No password information, no notes about the role that they have, etc.